SAMI-CODEAI/CancelCheck/README.md

-# 🏨 Hotel Booking Cancellation Predictor
+# 🏨 CancelCheck (Hotel Booking Cancellation Predictor)

 Predict whether a hotel reservation will be **cancelled** or **not** using a full MLOps pipeline:
 - Data from **Google Cloud Storage (GCS)**